 Gorgeous sculptures abound in the park which has a stunning architectural building in the backdrop that had me clicking it from every angle.
 Broad walks lined with huge leafy trees that didn’t allow for the sun to filter through.

 Horse rides, puppet shows, and many other activities for children; some of whom were also sailing mini boats in one of the large ponds while several adults sat around with canvases, painting away.
-In fact, I think it’s the national past time of Paris – sketching/painting! 😉
+In fact, I think it’s the national pastime of Paris – sketching/painting! 😉

 I did enjoy my quiet times on the broad walk cafes while sipping some wine or coffee as the mood demanded and even chatted with some friendly folks at the next table.
 Most Parisian streets are buzzing with activity and one can see people singing, sketching, posing as statues or simply rollerblading.
 I think it’s a city that doesn’t stay still and every bit of it throbs with life and love.